-We have only just begun to generate commercialization revenues under the A&R Commercialization Agreement, following the December 2022 EC approval of Ebvallo.
+We have generated limited commercialization revenues under the A&R Commercialization Agreement, following the December 2022 EC approval of Ebvallo.
 Our commercialization revenue recognized to date is derived from agreements with Pierre Fabre, primarily related to upfront license fees, milestone payments and amounts recognized from the sale of zero-cost inventories for which all performance obligations are complete, and is subject to the terms of the HCRx Agreement.
-We do not retain any meaningful milestone or royalty payments related to the Initial Territory under the A&R Commercialization Agreement until the applicable royalty cap under the HCRx Agreement is met, if at all, or until regulatory approval is achieved in the US or for another market within the Additional Territory.
+We do not retain any meaningful milestone or royalty payments related to the Initial Territory under the A&R Commercialization Agreement until the applicable royalty cap under the HCRx Agreement is met, if at all. and milestone or royalty payments related to the Additional Territory under the A&R Commercialization Agreement is subject to us obtaining regulatory approval in the US or for another market within the Additional Territory.
 Our license and collaboration revenue recognized to date is primarily derived from agreements with Bayer AG, which terminated as of July 31, 2022.